replicatedhq/docs/docs/packaging-an-application/components-and-containers.md

 - `permission` should be a octal permission string
 - `owner` should be the uid of the user inside the container
+- `options` optional volume settings in an array of strings, a "ro" entry puts the volume into read-only mode *supported as of 2.3.0
 - `is_ephemeral` Ephemeral volumes do not prevent containers from being re-allocated across nodes.
 Ephemeral volumes will also be excluded from snapshots. *supported as of 2.3.5
 - `is_excluded_from_backup` exclude this volume from backup if Snapshots enabled